-The two races are featured over two days of top class racing at Epsom.
-They pull in huge crowds across both days (reduced to a single day’s racing in 2020) and with it the racecourse is able to function financially pretty much all year round.
+The two classic races are featured over two days of top class racing at Epsom.
+They pull in huge crowds across both days and with the revenue generated enough to see the venue function financially pretty much all year round.

 Epsom Derby Festival Major Races

 The first weekend in June means Derby Day at Epsom, arguably Britain’s most prestigious flat race.
-This one-day meeting hosts two Classics, The Derby and The Oaks.
+This two-day meeting hosts two Classics, The Derby and The Oaks.

 There is also a further Group 1 contest, the Coronation Cup which is run on Friday.
 Saturday’s Epsom Dash is a hugely competitive five furlong sprint.